Remedy’s Sustainable Choice

 Shopping Local

-On that note, we aim to bring in local products whenever possible so as to reduce shipping emissions.
+Shopping locally is inherently eco-friendly and we aim to bring in local products whenever possible so as to reduce shipping emissions of our products.
 This is particularly true of heavier products, which are innately less eco-friendly to ship because they require more fuel, especially if shipped by air (3).

 Curating brands based on similar values